-Current Status: In Pennsylvania, the peregrine falcon is endangered and protected under the Game and Wildlife Code.
+Current Status: In Pennsylvania, the peregrine falcon is threatened and protected under the Game and Wildlife Code.
 It formerly was listed as endangered, then threatened at the federal level; it was removed from the federal Endangered Species List in August 1999.
 All migratory birds are protected under the federal Migratory Bird Treaty Act of 1918.

 Population Trend: The peregrine falcon is cosmopolitan, in more ways that one.
 It nests in many parts of the world and its choice of nest sites is now very diverse and often urban!
 Peregrines historically nested widely in the eastern United States, numbering about 350 nesting pairs in the early 1900s.
 In Pennsylvania, there were 44 known nest sites; most were on cliffs, usually along rivers.
 The native eastern breeding population was wiped out by the early 1960s, primarily due to effects of DDT.
 The peregrine falcon was listed as an Endangered Species by the U.S. Fish and Wildlife Service in 1972 following the catastrophic decline of the species worldwide.
 No nesting records were known in Pennsylvania between about 1959 and 1987.

 After DDT was banned, the Peregrine Fund Inc., a nonprofit organization, organized with the mission of reintroducing the species into the eastern United States.
 Some of the earliest reintroduction sites during the 1970s included historic nesting areas in Pennsylvania.
 A slow, steady expansion in the population was assisted by supplemental releases of birds coordinated by the Pennsylvania Game Commission in the 1990s.
 The peregrine falcon subsequently experienced one of the most dramatic recoveries of any endangered species, and was formally removed from the federal list in 1999.
+In 2019 it was moved from Pennsylvania endangered status to threatened status.

 Cliff-nesting – where most peregrines nested in Pennsylvania prior to their population collapse and eventual extirpation – was first reconfirmed in the state in 2003 at a site in Lycoming County.
 Our statewide population experienced a surge from 13 pairs in 2006 to 23 pairs in 2007.
 A more traditional, slow population expansion then resumed, although some pairs may have been overlooked.
 The number of nesting pairs surpassed 30 in 2011, with most nests on manmade structures.
 In 2013 there were 40 known nests, closing in on Pennsylvania's pre-DDT total of 44.